 The following may affect a student’s grade and may be grounds for dismissal from the course:

-- failure to co-operate reasonably with other trainees, students, IH Sydney personnel and third parties such as, but not limited to, work experience providers
+- failure to co-operate reasonably with other trainees, students, IH Sydney personnel and third parties such as, but not limited to, work experience providers.

-- failure to meet minimum attendance and/or course progress requirements as per the IH Sydney policies and visa conditions.
+- Failure to meet minimum attendance and/or course progress requirements as per the IH Sydney policies and visa conditions.

+Where a student wishes to defer, suspend, or cancel their course, they must apply in writing.
+A Cancellation Fee of $250 applies.
 Except in cases of visa application rejection, dealt with further below, the amounts to be refunded are to be, where the student submits written notice of cancellation:

 *Note that where a student defers their course start date and later cancels the enrolment, the course start date will be taken to be the original start date agreed to in the student’s signed Letter of Offer & Written Agreement.

 Where a student’s visa application is rejected, IH Sydney will refund tuition and non- tuition fees paid within 28 days of the student producing acceptable evidence that the application made for a student visa was rejected by a visa-issuing authority.
 The amount of the refund will be equal to the fees paid by or on behalf of the student, minus the lesser of the following amounts:

 CELTA deposits are non-refundable.
-Deferrals may be considered under special circumstances, a fee of $250 applies.
+Deferrals may be considered under special circumstances.
+A fee of $250 applies.

-No refund will be provided in any circumstances where it is demonstrated that the student has supplied fraudulent, forged or deliberately misleading documents
+No refund will be provided in any circumstances where it is demonstrated that the student has supplied fraudulent, forged or deliberately misleading documents.

 All refunds will be sent to the account from which the fees were originally paid or to the party nominated in writing by the student at the time of application for the refund.
 No refunds will be transferred to other current or future students or to bank accounts not adequately identified.

 In the unlikely event that IH Sydney is unable to deliver a course in full, the student will be offered a choice of enrolment in an alternative course at no extra cost or a refund of any as-yet-unused, pre-paid fees.
-If for any reason no alternative course or refund is possible the Tuition Protection Service (TPS), an initiative of the Australian Government to assist international students whose education providers are unable to fully deliver their course of study, will provide the student with access to their preferred option of:
+If for any reason no alternative course or refund is possible, the Tuition Protection Service (TPS), an initiative of the Australian Government to assist international students whose education providers are unable to fully deliver their course of study, will provide the student with access to their preferred option of:

 - completing their studies in another course or with another education provider or

+- receiving a refund of their unspent tuition fees.
 In the case that a student wishes to transfer from a current enrolment with another provider to a course at IH Sydney, they will need to be released on PRISMS from the original provider except where that provider has ceased to be registered or has been suspended.

-Compelling and compassionate circumstances include, but are not necessarily limited to, death of close family such as parents, siblings, children and grandparents, serious illness and life-threatening conditions, or involvement into a traumatic event such as experiencing or witnessing a crime.
+Compelling and compassionate circumstances include, but are not necessarily limited to, death of close family such as parents, siblings, children and grandparents, serious illness and life-threatening conditions, or involvement in a traumatic event such as experiencing or witnessing a crime.
 In such cases IH Sydney may, at its sole discretion, choose to vary any of the above conditions to provide more appropriate support for the student.

 Should a student need to apply for consideration of compelling and compassionate circumstances, they can do so initially in person, but this must be supported by valid documentation and the relevant request form.

+If the matter is still not resolved to the student’s satisfaction, the student will be provided with the means to escalate the complaint in writing to the Quality and Assurance Manager.
+The student is welcome to bring a person of their choice to support them at any meeting or discussion of the complaint or appeal.
 Should the matter still not be resolved to the student’s satisfaction, he or she may lodge an external appeal or complaint through the Overseas Students Ombudsman.
-See the Overseas Students Ombudsman website www.oso.gov.au or phone 1300 362 072 for more information.
+See the Overseas Students Ombudsman website https:// www.ombudsman.gov.au/ or phone 1300 362 072 for more information.
 Further details regarding complaints and appeals policies and procedures can be accessed via the related policy and procedure documents located on the IH Sydney website.